stevekinney/vscode-examples/README.md

 ## Install Dependencies

-You can install the dependencies in each directory separately or you can use something like `npx recursve-install`.
+You can install the dependencies in each directory separately, or you can use something like `npx recursive-install`.